Ayisha-Estoque/HandsMen_Thread/README.md

-# 👔 HandsMen Threads CRM
+# 👔 HandsMen Threads: Elevating the Art of Sophistication in Men’s Fashion

 HandsMen Threads is a leading men’s fashion brand that leverages Salesforce to streamline operations, improve customer engagement, and simplify business management.
 This CRM solution ensures smooth collaboration across departments while automating routine tasks like order processing, inventory tracking, and marketing campaign management.